Want to dance a lot more and be remembered every time you do?

 In the simple terms, this is where your positioning is in relation to the step within the dance.

 Some examples are where you place your foot on a basic step, how far you need to move, or if you’re supposed to walk forward.
 This is more about you knowing what your own body is supposed to do rather than what your partner might be asking for.
 Remember, you lead, she follows.
 In other words, if you are a good leader then she is going to be a good follower.

-In order to be able to lead your partner through all kinds of things very successfully, you have to have a solid foundation of steps.
+In order to be able to lead your partner through all kinds of things very successfully, you have to have a solid foundation of steps with our Learn To Dance Course.
 This will help you with what your feet are supposed to do.